den-materials/chrome-dev-tools/readme.md

 * 4xx — Client Error
 * 5xx — Server Error

-For more information on status codes you can reference [HTTP Cat](https://http.cat/)
+For more information on status codes you can reference [HTTP Cat](https://http.cat/) or the much better [HTTP Status Dogs](https://httpstatusdogs.com/).

+[Comment]: # (Talk a bit about 400 vs 500 and consistent status codes.)

 #### Filtering